benjamingro/boston-bus-tracker/README.md

 ## Week 9 - Massachussetts Bay Transportation Authority (MBTA) Real Time Bus Tracker
 #### MIT xPRO Professional Certificate in Coding: Full Stack Development with MERN - January 2021

 This repository was created to show my work for the coding assignment in week 9.
 This is a web app that tracks MBTA buses on a map.
-View this project on GitHub Pages [here](https://benjamingro.github.io/boston-bus-tracker/).
+View this project at [https://benjamingro.github.io/boston-bus-tracker/](https://benjamingro.github.io/boston-bus-tracker/).

 This project has the following features.